Shibuya Station: Platforms

 There are two island platforms with a total of four tracks.
 One of the platforms serves the Yamanote Line and the other serves the Saikyō Line and Shōnan–Shinjuku Line.

-The station was opened in 1885 with one island platform serving what is now the Yamanote Line.
+The station opened in 1885 with one island platform serving what is now the Yamanote Line.
 To alleviate congestion, a second side platform was opened to the west in July 1940 and the original platform was converted to a side platform.
 In March 1996, the first Saikyō Line platform was opened.
 It was located to the south of the Yamanote Line platforms, approximately 350 m away.
 This platform was relocated to its current location during 30–31 May 2020.
 The original Yamanote Line platform was then widened during 23–24 October 2021.
-It was widened further during 7–8 January 2023, when the west side platform was removed from service and both directions of the Yamanote Line were recombined into a single island platform.
+Further widened during 7–8 January 2023, when the west side platform was removed from service and both directions of the Yamanote Line were recombined into a single island platform.